 - Size of annual revenue and improvement of it

 - Business strategies you developed and their effectiveness

 Every bullet point should contain metrics and achievements that back them up.

 See this job description from one of our general manager resume examples:

 General Manager Job Description

 As you can see, the more specific, the better.
 Help them understand, and don’t make them wonder.

 Expert Hint: BLS data shows general manager salaries average out at an even $100,000, but 50% of managers earn between $65,000 and $157,000.
 That’s a large spread.
 Scan each separate job ad for specific competencies, and bring them to the forefront in each application by crafting a targeted resume to stand a chance at the top jobs.

-Your resume wouldn’t be complete without a well-crafted skills section.
+Your application wouldn’t be complete without skills for resumes.
 In it, list between 5 and 10 hard and soft skills.
 See the list below for reference.